oSharpey/cyber-obsidian/year-3/proj/Methodology.md

 ### Hardware Setup
 Chipwhisperer lite single board solution comes as single unit already with the target connected to the capture board.
 All that needs to be done is to connect the capture board to the laptop via USB.
-The python API can be used to program the target board with different implementations
+The python API can be used to program the target board with different implementations.
+### Target Software Setup
+Target software can be complied and